 The Narcondam Volcano forms a small island, ~ 3.5 km across and 710 m high.
-On the basis of depth contours of the office of Naval Research (2002) the submarine and subaerial volumes of the island are 95 km3 and 4 km3 respectively.
+On the basis of depth contours of the office of Naval Research, 2002, the submarine and subaerial volumes of the island are estimated to be 95 km and 4 km respectively.
 The latest eruption of the volcano is believed to have occurred in Holocene but one of the subaerial lava flows has been dated to as old as 550 ka (Streak et al., 2011).
-The Narcondam volcanics are represented by i) porphyritic dacite, ii) amphibole-andesite and iii) andesite.
-Dacite contains plagioclase, hornblende, biotite and quartz with minor apatite as phenocrysts set in a groundmass comprising plagioclase, hornblende, opaque minerals (magnetite, ilmenite) and glass (Pal et al., 2007).
+The Narcondam volcanics are represented by; I) porphyritic dacite, II) amphibole-andesite and III) andesite.
+Dacite contains plagioclase, hornblende, biotite and quartz with minor apatite as phenocrysts set in a groundmass comprising plagioclase, hornblende, opaque minerals (magnetite, ilmenite) and glass (Pal et al., 2007b).
 These workers report presence of amphibole, plagioclase and cummingtonite as phenocrysts as well as groundmass phases along with minor quartz and apatite in amphibole-andesites.
 In contrast, in andesite, calcic plagioclase, olivine, orthopyroxene (hypersthene, bronzite) and clinopyroxene (augite, diopside) represent both phenocrysts and groundmass phases.

-Pal et al. (2007) reported the lavas of Narcondam Island are andesite to dacite that display the evidence for interplay of two types of magmas.
-They suggested the lavas are mixing product of rhyolitic and basaltic magmas.
-Streck et al. (2011) suggested based on primitive mantle normalized trace element contents the Narcondam lavas are subduction origin magmas which show typical signature depletions of Nb, Ta and Ti and enrichments in K and Pb, with lesser enrichment of Sr. They also stated the higher Sr and Pb isotopic values of Narcondam lavas are due to crustal contamination.
+Pal et al. (2007b) reported the lavas of Narcondam Island are andesite to dacite that display the evidence for interplay of two types of magmas.
+They suggested the lavas are mixing product of rhyolitic and basaltic magmas, while based on the primitive mantle normalized trace element concentrations patterns, Streck et al. (2011) suggested that the lava flows of Narcondam volcano are subduction originated magmas which show typical signature depletions of Nb, Ta and Ti and enrichments in K and Pb, with lesser enrichment of Sr. They also stated the higher Sr and Pb isotopic values of the lava flows of Narcondam volcano are due to crustal contamination.